Harish-Thota1/financial-performance-analysis/README.md

-# Financial Performance Analysis
+# 📊 Financial Performance Analysis

-## Overview

-This project demonstrates a **business-focused financial analysis** using SQL and Excel to understand how **revenue, expenses, profit, and profit margins** change across quarterly periods.

-The aim is to show how raw financial data can be transformed into **clear insights and visuals** that support decision-making by stakeholders.
+**SQL • Excel • Business Insights**

 ---

-## What This Project Shows
+## 🔍 Project Overview

-* How financial data is analysed using **SQL**
-* How insights are presented clearly using **Excel**
-* How numbers are converted into **charts, tables, and conclusions**
-* How an analyst communicates results in a **stakeholder-friendly way**
+This project showcases a **real-world financial performance analysis** using **SQL and Excel** to evaluate how **revenue, expenses, profit, and profit margins** evolve across quarterly periods.

+The focus is not just on calculations, but on **turning financial data into insights that decision-makers can understand and act on**.

 ---

-## Key Business Questions Answered

-* How do revenue and expenses trend across quarters?
-* Which quarters perform better in terms of profit and margin?
-* Are costs controlled relative to revenue growth?
-* What high-level insights matter most to decision-makers?
+## 🎯 Objective

+To demonstrate how a data analyst:

+* structures financial data,
+* applies SQL logic for accurate calculations, and
+* presents results in a **clear, stakeholder-ready format**.

 ---

+## ❓ Business Questions Answered

+* How does **revenue vs expenses** change quarter-by-quarter?
+* Which quarters generate **stronger profits and margins**?
+* Are expenses growing **in line with revenue**?
+* What high-level signals indicate **financial stability or risk**?

+---

-## Data Used
+## 🗂 Data Overview

 The analysis is based on two financial datasets:

-* **Income data** – records actual revenue by date
+* **Income data** – actual revenue values recorded by date
-* **Expense data** – records actual expenses by date
+* **Expense data** – actual expense values recorded by date

-The data is aggregated at a **quarterly level** to make trends easy to understand.
+For clarity and comparability, data is **aggregated at a quarterly level**.

 ---

-## Tools Used
+## 🛠 Tools & Technologies

-* **SQL (Azure SQL / T-SQL)** – to calculate financial metrics
+* **SQL (Azure SQL / T-SQL)** – data preparation, aggregation, and calculations
-* **Excel** – to create tables, charts, and insights
+* **Excel** – tables, charts, and insight summaries
-* **GitHub** – to document and share the analysis
+* **GitHub** – documentation and version control

 ---

-## How the Analysis Was Done
+## ⚙️ Analysis Approach

-1. Financial data was loaded into a SQL database
+1. Loaded raw income and expense data into a SQL database
+2. Standardised date fields for time-based analysis
-2. Revenue and expenses were grouped by **quarter**
+3. Grouped transactions by **quarter**
-3. Key metrics were calculated:
+4. Calculated core financial metrics:

    * Total Revenue
    * Total Expenses
    * Profit
    * Profit Margin (%)
-4. Results were exported to Excel
-5. Charts and summaries were created for easy interpretation
+5. Exported results to Excel for visualisation and interpretation

 ---

-## Key Insights (Summary)
+## 📈 Key Insights (Executive Summary)

-* Profit margins remain relatively stable across quarters
+* **Profit margins remain stable** across quarters, indicating controlled cost management
-* Revenue changes directly influence profit, but expenses stay controlled
+* **Revenue fluctuations directly influence profit**, while expenses stay relatively consistent
-* Overall financial performance shows consistency rather than volatility
+* Overall trends suggest **financial consistency rather than volatility**

-These insights help stakeholders quickly assess **financial health and cost management**.
+These insights help stakeholders quickly assess **financial health and cost discipline**.

 ---

-## Repository Structure
+## 📁 Repository Structure

 ```
 financial-performance-analysis/